 Many procedures can improve your teeth and correct issues such as discoloration, chips, gaps, or irregularities.
 Common options include bonding, veneers, bleaching, reshaping, and crowns.
 In addition to cosmetic improvements, these procedures can help solve other oral problems.

-Because veneers require removing some enamel, they are usually permanent.
+Because veneers require some enamel removal, they are usually permanent.
 Your dentist typically recommends avoiding food and drink that will stain your veneers.
-Veneers can chip or crack, but overall the results are worthwhile, and many people are thrilled with their new smile.
+Veneers can chip or crack, but overall, the results are worthwhile, and many people are thrilled with their new smile.

 Teeth Whitening – One of the most common desires for patients is to have whiter teeth.
 When considering your options, it is important to consult your dentist to make sure you have all the facts and understand how they may affect your teeth and mouth.